-Information and guidance on troubleshooting issues that might be found in the area of internationalization support.
+Information and guidance about troubleshooting issues that might be found in the area of internationalization support.

 For detailed information, visit the Java Internationalization site.